Colombia country brief

 Colombia is developing frameworks to encourage more foreign investment and trade, with a view to stable and sustainable economic growth.
 In this context, Australian expertise, and firms, are increasing their focus on supporting the policy development framework in these countries across a number of sectors.
 A number of areas, principally in the mining, energy and agriculture sectors and allied services industries, provide opportunities for Australian investment in Colombia.
 Foreign direct investment in Colombia has grown following improvements in the security situation and business environment.

 Colombia has the largest coal reserves in Latin America and the Colombian Government is encouraging the development of coal-related infrastructure.
 In May 2013, Colombia sent a Mining Best Practice Mission to Australia and announced it would join the Extractive Industry Transparency Initiative.
 Opportunities for Australian business range from infrastructure development, concessions, mine system operation, coal washing and remote mine site catering.
 Colombia also has significant reserves of gold, silver, platinum and iron ore.

-Colombia is second to Brazil as a source of international students to Australia from South America, with 10,148 Colombian students enrolled in Australian educational institutions in 2012 (an increase of 13.8 per cent from 2011).
+Colombia is second to Brazil as a source of international students to Australia from South America, with over 12,000 Colombian students enrolled in Australian educational institutions in December 2013 (an increase of over 15 per cent from 2012).
 Australian education fairs in Colombia consistently attract thousands of interested students.
 Some universities in Australia now offer scholarships to Colombian students.
-Colombian students are also eligible for the Australia Awards scholarships and received eight scholarships in 2011 for study in Australia from 2012.

 The University of Queensland’s Sustainable Minerals Institute and the CSIRO are expanding their research links with Colombian institutions, particularly in the areas of mining and water management.